cbeyan/Visual-VAD-Unsupervised-Domain-Adaptation/README.md

 ## Overview

-The code in this repository allows
+The code in this repository allows:

 1. Training a ResNet50 model with the pre-trained weights used for network initialization